dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 <!-- SnowPlow stops plowing -->
 ```

-Note: you will need to update the {{ACCOUNT}} field with an account ID provided by the SnowPlow team (if the SnowPlow team is hosting SnowPlow for you), or the self-generated account ID if you are hosting the SnowPlow Cloudfront collector yourself.
-Please refer to the [setup guide](https://github.com/snowplow/snowplow/wiki/Integrating-SnowPlow-into-your-website#wiki-self-hosting) for more details.
+Note: you will need to update the {{CLOUDFRONT DOMAIN}} field with an account ID provided by the SnowPlow team (if the SnowPlow team is hosting SnowPlow for you), or the self-generated account ID if you are hosting the SnowPlow Cloudfront collector yourself.
+Please refer to the [setup guide] (https://github.com/snowplow/snowplow/wiki/Integrating-SnowPlow-into-your-website#wiki-self-hosting) for more details.

 [Back to top](#top)